dotnet/docs-maui/docs/fundamentals/accessibility.md

 > [!WARNING]
 > This attached property should typically remain unset.
 The majority of controls should be present in the accessibility tree, and the `AutomationProperties.ExcludedWithChildren` attached property can be set in scenarios where an element and its children need removing from the accessibility tree.

-The `AutomationProperties.IsInAccessibleTree` attached property, of type `bool?`, determines if the element is accessible, and hence visible, to screen readers.
-It must be set to `true` to use the other accessibility attached properties.
+The `AutomationProperties.IsInAccessibleTree` attached property, of type `bool?`, determines if the element is visible to screen readers.
+It must be set to `true` to use the other automation properties.
 This can be accomplished in XAML as follows:

 ```xaml
 <Entry AutomationProperties.IsInAccessibleTree="true" />